Yash-op7/A-Complete-Backend-API-with-Node.js-Express-MongoDB-JWT/notes.md

 redirect to
 ## auth controller
 - in the signup before storing the user details in the db we should validte them so create a middleware called validator.js

+- inside signin, when we fetch the user document using `User.findOne({email}).select('+password');` we should note that:
+    - {email} is shorthand for {email:email}
+    - '+password' is used to select fields which are by default set select:false in the user model.